Treadmill: Use for exercise

+Motorized or manual treadmills can use a slat belt design instead of a traditional continuous treadmill belt.
+Slat belt treadmills have individual rubberized slats that support shod or unshod walking and running.

 In some offices, employees are provided with treadmill desks so that employees can walk while working on a computer or speaking on the phone.

 In treatment centers, treadmills are used with built-in seats left and right for therapists, for example, so the therapists can move the legs of a stroke patient to simulate walking movements and help them learn to walk again.
 This is called manual locomotion therapy.

 Oversized treadmills are also used for cycling at speeds up to 80 km/h, for wheelchair users and in special applications with sturdy running belts for cross-country skiing and biathlon, where athletes perform training and testing exercises with roller skis on a running deck of up to 450 x 300 cm.